Art3mi0/team-project-security/README.md

 # CSC 450 - Team Project
 ## Team Members
-# Nick Morris
+Nick Morris

-# Temo Meza
+Temo Meza

-# Llacki Bautista-Perez
+Llacki Bautista-Perez

-# Skylar Stockton
+Skylar Stockton

-# Ixchel Peralta
+Ixchel Peralta

+## User Roles

+We anticipate our app will function the same for each user with all features being available.
+This user can range from anyone who is interested in security to a cybersecurity analyst.